Why is Body Language Relevant?

 The temptation upon seeing such signals is to imagine a weakness on the part of the person exhibiting them.

-This can be so, however proper interpretation of body language should look beyond the person and the signal - and consider the situation, especially if you are using body language within personal development or management.
+This can be so, however the proper interpretation of body language should look beyond the person and the signal - and consider the situation, especially if you are using body language within personal development or management.
 Ask yourself:

 - What is causing the negative feelings giving rise to the negative signals?